fenok/react-router-typesafe-routes/README.md

 It returns a valid value or throws if that's impossible.
 It can transform values to make them valid.

-The important thing is that it has to handle both the original value and whatever the corresponding parser `parse()` returns.
+The important thing is that it has to handle both the original value and whatever the corresponding parser returns.

 ##### Generic helper